ash-project/ash/documentation/topics/timeouts.md

 end
 ```

-And you can specify a default timeout on the Api module that you call your resources with.
-Overriding an api with a default timeout requires providing a timeout of `:infinity` in one of the other methods.
+And you can specify a default timeout on the domain module that you call your resources with.
+Overriding a domain with a default timeout requires providing a timeout of `:infinity` in one of the other methods.

 ```elixir
 execution do